Moderna, Inc. (NASDAQ:MRNA) Insider Juan Andres Sells 5,000 Shares

 - On Monday, March 29th, Juan Andres sold 5,000 shares of Moderna stock.
 The stock was sold at an average price of $130.05, for a total value of $650,250.00.

-MRNA has been the subject of several research reports.
-Oppenheimer increased their price objective on shares of Moderna from $178.00 to $206.00 and gave the stock an “outperform” rating in a research report on Monday, February 1st.
-Brookline Capital Management increased their target price on Moderna from $180.00 to $205.00 and gave the stock a “buy” rating in a report on Thursday, March 4th.
-Zacks Investment Research lowered Moderna from a “buy” rating to a “hold” rating and set a $170.00 price target on the stock. in a report on Tuesday, April 20th.
-Barclays upped their price objective on Moderna from $169.00 to $178.00 in a research report on Friday, February 26th.
-Finally, SVB Leerink reissued a “sell” rating on shares of Moderna in a research report on Sunday, April 18th.
-Three investment analysts have rated the stock with a sell rating, seven have given a hold rating and nine have assigned a buy rating to the stock.
-The stock has a consensus rating of “Hold” and a consensus target price of $152.22.
+A number of brokerages recently weighed in on MRNA.
+Zacks Investment Research cut Moderna from a “buy” rating to a “hold” rating and set a $170.00 price target on the stock. in a research note on Tuesday, April 20th.
+Morgan Stanley lowered their target price on Moderna from $215.00 to $201.00 and set an “equal weight” rating on the stock in a research note on Thursday, March 4th.
+Piper Sandler reaffirmed an “overweight” rating and set a $234.00 target price (up previously from $208.00) on shares of Moderna in a research note on Wednesday, April 21st.
+Chardan Capital lifted their target price on Moderna from $107.00 to $182.00 and gave the company a “buy” rating in a research note on Monday, March 8th.
+Finally, Jefferies Financial Group reaffirmed a “hold” rating on shares of Moderna in a research note on Wednesday.
+Three investment analysts have rated the stock with a sell rating, seven have given a hold rating and nine have given a buy rating to the company’s stock.
+Moderna currently has an average rating of “Hold” and an average target price of $152.22.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-Black Swift Group LLC acquired a new stake in Moderna during the 4th quarter valued at $26,000.
-Catalyst Capital Advisors LLC acquired a new position in Moderna in the 4th quarter valued at about $29,000.
-Clearview Wealth Advisors LLC acquired a new position in Moderna in the 4th quarter valued at about $32,000.
-Jeppson Wealth Management LLC bought a new position in Moderna in the 3rd quarter valued at about $33,000.
-Finally, Park Capital Group bought a new stake in shares of Moderna during the fourth quarter worth approximately $33,000.
-Institutional investors and hedge funds own 51.21% of the company’s stock.
+A number of large investors have recently made changes to their positions in the stock.
+Rhumbline Advisers boosted its stake in Moderna by 0.6% during the 1st quarter.
+Rhumbline Advisers now owns 319,551 shares of the company’s stock valued at $41,845,000 after purchasing an additional 1,766 shares during the period.
+Harvest Volatility Management LLC boosted its stake in Moderna by 63.5% during the 1st quarter.
+Harvest Volatility Management LLC now owns 8,681 shares of the company’s stock valued at $1,137,000 after purchasing an additional 3,370 shares during the period.
+Hellman Jordan Management Co.
+Inc. MA bought a new stake in Moderna during the 1st quarter valued at approximately $363,000.
+Allred Capital Management LLC bought a new stake in Moderna during the 1st quarter valued at approximately $85,000.
+Finally, Strategic Financial Services Inc bought a new stake in Moderna during the 1st quarter valued at approximately $220,000.
+Hedge funds and other institutional investors own 51.21% of the company’s stock.

 Moderna Company Profile